-He studied Engineering at the École Centrale des Arts et Manufactures, while he holds a DES (Diplôme d’Études Spécialisées) in Economics (1974) from the University of Paris I. Additionally he holds a DEA (Diplôme d’ Études Approfondies) in Statistics and a DEA in Applied Mathematics from the University of Paris VI.
+He studied Engineering at the École Centrale des Arts et Manufactures, while he holds a DES (Diplôme d’Études Spécialisées) in Economics (1974) from the University of Paris I, France.
+Additionally he holds a DEA (Diplôme d’ Études Approfondies) in Statistics and a DEA in Applied Mathematics from the University of Paris VI.
 After starting his career at BIPE (Bureau d’Information et de Prévisions Économiques), he served in the French public sector (1978-1983) and then worked at Banque Indosuez-Crédit Agricole (1983-2001), wherein he held various senior management positions, including the positions of Chief Economist, Head of Corporate Planning and Head of Asset-based Finance and subsequently he became General Manager.
 He served as Chairman and CEO of the Banque Audi France (2002-2005) as well as Chairman of the Banque Audi Suisse (2002-2004).
 Furthermore, he served as Head of France at the Bank of Scotland (2005-2009).
-As of 2009 he has been working at Natixis in various senior management positions, such as Head of the Structured Asset Finance Department and Head of Finance and Risk, second “Dirigeant effectif” of Natixis, alongside the CEO.
-He is currently a member of the Board of Directors of EFG-Hermes, Egypt, Chairman of the Steering Committee of Natixis Algérie and Chairman of the Natixis Foundation for Research and Innovation.
-He has been a Member of the Board of Directors of the Bank since June 2018.
-He is a Member of the Risk Management Committee and of the Remuneration Committee.
+Between 2009 and 2017, he worked at Natixis in various senior management positions, such as Head of the Structured Asset Finance Department and Head of Finance and Risk, second “Dirigeant effectif” of the company alongside the CEO (2012-2017).
+As of 2017 and until April 2022, he served as Senior Advisor of Natixis’ CEO, while chairing the Credit Risk Committee and supervising the main restructuring operations (impaired assets).
+He is currently a member of the Board of Directors of EFG-Hermes, Egypt, and of Natixis Algérie and Chairman of the Natixis Foundation for Research and Innovation.
+He has been a Member of the Board of Directors since June 2018.
+He is also Chair of the Risk Management Committee and a Member of the Audit Committee.

 Carolyn G. Dittmeier